Vitor0534/MangaSticker/Manga_Sticker_V1_1/README.txt

 How to use:

-The tool consists of two main elements, the editing area and the toolbox:
+The tool consists of two main elements, the editing area and the toolboxes:
               * Editing area: consists of two layers, one for the circuit and the other for the manga
-              * Toolbox: the toolboxes are used to select the figure and circuit components, they also serve for selecting editing tools;
+              * Toolboxes: the toolboxes are used to select the figures and circuit stickers components, they also serve for selecting editing tools;
-To make the modeling process it is enough to select figures or circuit components in the toobox and placed in the editing area.
-The program separates the layers automatically.
-Characters and settings can be used MangaSticker standards, or new elements can be added on the selection screen by clicking on add picture
+To make the modeling process, select figures or circuit components in the tooboxes and placed in the editing area.
+The program separates the layers automatically.  standard MangaSticker characters can be used, or new elements can be added on the selection screen by clicking add digura

-In the tool there are sample projects, which are the test cases, they can be used as reference and training. also PDF ready-to-print projects were added
+Examples of projects have been added to the tool, which can be used as a reference or training.
+Have also been added Print-ready PDF projects

 About Tool Options: